iree-org/iree/README.md

-# OpenXLA PJRT Plugin
+# IREE PJRT Plugin

-This repository contains an experimental PJRT plugin library which can bridge Jax (and TensorFlow in the future) to OpenXLA/IREE.
+This directory contains an experimental PJRT plugin library which can bridge Jax (and TensorFlow in the future) to IREE.

 # Developing